LukeGrahamLandry/franca/devlog.md

   because im trying not to be a linker. might have to change that but so far the only programs that it's been at all a problem for are this one and the os (where i driver(importvtable) anyway). before i commit to that, i want to prove i can produce the program without changing the compiler.
+- use a driver and poke stuff in the module directly.
+  - unmangle extnames since the asm doesn't go through import_frc
+  - main_thread_pump doesn't see c fns only referenced by the asm so need to manually escape the extnames too.
+- luajit's c api doesn't match lua's (i guess it's mimicing an older version). confusion with replacing lua_requiref. seems the luajit open_foo things don't return a value, just put it in the magic table.
+- time ./a.out target/release/franca-macos-amd64: (puc:1743ms -> jit:0947ms)
+- scrape extnames out of the source instead of pasting it

 ## (Apr 18)